When pharmacists dispense prescription medications, they expect that patients will take them in the right dosage, at the right time.

 Given these consequences, medication non-adherence is one of the biggest challenges that the healthcare system faces.
 Luckily, pharmacists can make a difference with the help of medication synchronization — or med sync — programs.
-By using med sync and choosing a supporting software in your pharmacy, you can increase medication adherence in your community, improve your patients’ lives, and even improve your own quality of life through efficiency and organization.
+By using med sync and choosing a supporting software in your pharmacy, you can increase medication adherence in your community, improve your patients’ lives, and improve your business.

 The Issue of Adherence